 In 2012, Oregon's per capita personal income was about $39,200.
 This was an increase of about $1,400 from 2011, a rate of increase of 3.8%.
 This rate was greater than than inflation from 2011 to 2012 (2.1%).
 So after accounting for the approximate increase in the cost of goods and services, Oregonians had more income per capita in 2012 than in 2011.

 Graph 1 shows the annual change since 1990 for both average covered pay and PCPI.
 With the exception of the early 1990s, it appears that the two measures change similarly each year.
 This makes sense, as earned income is a very large component of per capita personal income.
 Both measures tend to exceed inflation much of the time, leading to real gains in purchasing power over time, although in some years inflation exceeds wage and income gains.

-Graph 2 uses this data to show the income distribution for Oregon's households in 2010.
-Nearly half (46%) of all households had income between $25,000 and $75,000 in 2010.
-The portion of households in the highest and lowest income groups were about the same, with 8 percent of households earning less than $10,000 and 6 percent earning $150,000 or more.
+Graph 2 uses this data to show the income distribution for Oregon's households in 2012.
+Nearly half (45%) of all households had income between $25,000 and $75,000 in 2012.
+The portion of households in the highest and lowest income groups were about the same, with about 7 percent of households earning less than $10,000 and a similar proportion earning $150,000 or more.
 The graph reflects the wide range of earnings among Oregon's households.